aws-cloudformation/cloudformation-cli/README.md

 ### Command: submit

-To register a resource provider, use the `submit` command.
-This will prepare necessary artifacts to register a resource in your AWS account.
+To register a resource provider in your account, use the `submit` command.

 ```bash
 cfn submit